NFL Rumors: Sunday Night Game Between Seahawks And Patriots Could Be In Jeopardy Due To Wildfires

 There have been reports throughout the last few days regarding the league’s efforts to monitor the situation.
 Mike Florio of Pro Football Talk reported last week that the NFL would intervene if there was greater than a 200 score on the Air Quality Index.
 He noted that this index stood at 219 in Seattle last week, meaning a game could not have been played there.
 The Seahawks were on the road to open the season, playing against the Atlanta Falcons.

-This week’s contest appears to be still be vulnerable as widespread blazes and smoke continue to spread across a number of locations on the West Coast.
+This week’s game appears to be still be vulnerable as widespread blazes and smoke continue to spread across a number of locations on the West Coast.
 As Fox News reported, there are some positive signs for the Seattle and Tacoma areas as the air quality was improved from “unhealthy” to “unhealthy for sensitive groups.”